Updated March 2020

 What’s the point of having a medical alert system if it doesn’t perform when you need it to?
 Devices and systems with a lot of downtime (time unavailable or not working) put health and well-being at risk.

-Qualified Call Centers
+4. Qualified Call & Response Centers

 Let’s be honest — nobody wants to wear a cumbersome device, especially if they feel it signals frailty or aging.